 TIP #3: Boats of all kinds are also usually available for rent at Harrison Hot Springs, but you might want to reserve in advance if wanting one during the festival, especially if going on a weekend.

 TIP #5: While in the area, be sure to drop by the newly renovated Sasquatch Museum and/or Kilby Historic Site.
-The museum is right in Harrison Hot Springs, it has been recently renovated, and admission is free.
+The museum is right in Harrison Hot Springs.
+It has been recently renovated and admission is free.
 Located just a 20-minute drive away, Kilby Historic Site, meanwhile, is a most interesting place with a museum, farm, cafe and historic buildings and artifacts.

 Other Information